Compensatory Time Coming to a Private Employer Near You?

 Non-exempt employees

 Because the Fair Labor Standards Act requires that non exempt employees be paid for all hours worked, a comprehensive BYOD policy will include a prohibition against off-the-clock email access/work by non exempt employees unless specifically authorized This ensures that all work performed on the company’s behalf is compensated.
-Accordingly, deciding what classifications of employees will be able to use their personal devices for business is crucial.
-A company must proactively determine how it will handle such situations to avoid exposure under federal and state labor laws.

 Employee misconduct

 Finally, an employer wants to consider its potential liability if an employee uses his or her personal device to send harassing emails, even outside of work hours.
-Because the device is the employee’s personal property, employees may feel more comfortable engaging in inappropriate conduct than they would on company owned property.
+Because the device is the employee’s personal property, employees may feel more comfortable engaging in inappropriate conduct than they would on company-owned property.
 This could potentially lead to an employee using social media, texting, or phone calls to defame, harass or otherwise inappropriately treat the company, co-workers, or other related parties.
 To address such concerns a policy should reaffirm that the company’s policies prohibiting such conduct apply with equal force to all devices covered under the BYOD policy.

 There is no one size fits all BYOD policy.
-What a Company needs by way of a BYOD policy will be controlled by the type of business, type of information contained on employee’s device and the availability of IT support to the employer.
+What a company needs by way of a BYOD policy will be controlled by the type of business, type of information contained on employee’s device and the availability of IT support to the employer.
 Additionally, due to the number of laws that intersect and impact BYOD policies, consulting an attorney to draft such a policy is crucial to the its success.

 If you have any questions about BYOD policies, please contact us at 610-275-0700 or via email at main@highswartz.com.